zahranyousuff/AD-Azure-/README.md

-Setup Remote Desktop for non-administrative users on Client-1
+<h2>Setup Remote Desktop for non-administrative users on Client-1</h2>

 - Log into Client-1 as zahran.com\jane_admin and open system properties